 At Natali’s funeral Kayo recalled him as “A man who got up time after time and fought his way back time and time again.”
 Mourners were told that donations should be made to the San Francisco District Attorney’s Youth Scholarship Boxing Fund.

-Links between the killing of Tran and the killing of Natali were soon discerned by SFPD detective and FBI agents who had been investigating the TL Gang.
+Links between the killing of Tran and the killing of Natali were soon discerned by SFPD detectives and FBI agents who had been investigating the TL Gang.
 A phone number on Natali’s pager led to the girlfriend of Lam Choi, the juvenile who allegedly gunned down Tran.
 Terence assigned the Tran case to SFDA’s ace homicide prosecutor, Al Giannini.

 During jury selection, as recounted by Rob Selna, Superior Court Judge William Cahill “told panelists that the Tran and Natali slayings were not related.
 After 12 jurors were sworn in, but before alternates were chosen, the San Francisco Chronicle quoted Hallinan saying that he ‘believed the same people were involved in both [of the murders], but we haven’t been able to prove it.’

-“Finding that the DA’s statements contradicted the court’s admiration to the jury and prejudiced the defendants’ right to a fair trial, Cahill ordered a mistrial.
+“Finding that the DA’s statements contradicted the court’s admonition to the jury and prejudiced the defendants’ right to a fair trial, Cahill ordered a mistrial.
 Hallinan later apologized to the judge, saying he was not aware that Cahill had told the jury the cases were not linked.
 Police investigated the cases together but never have proved that they are connected.
 They have yet to identify a suspect in Natali’s slaying.’

 “Two weeks after Cahill ordered the mistrial, during a period when the judge was reviewing a defense motion to have the DA’s office removed from the case, Hallinan approached Cahill in chambers unannounced, asking the judge to approve a letter to the editor of the Chronicle because the DA ‘was getting killed in the press.’
 Hallinan made the request even though Cahill had recently imposed an informal gag order.